 Description: This gives COHIBA the possibility of taking into account the well path TVD uncertainty.
 The consequence is that the TVD values are updated along the well path to make wells consistent with the surfaces.
 This flag is only relevant if <condition-to-well-paths> is set to yes (default).
 The well path TVD uncertainty can be specified by <wellpath-TVD-SD-log-name>.
 If <wellpath-TVD-SD-log-name> is not specified a parametric well path TVD uncertainty log is automatically generated.
 The magnitude of the automatically generated uncertainty log can be adjusted using <wellpath-TVD-SD-increase-rate>.
 The updated TVD values are written to well-logs/.
-See Section 7.6.
+See Section 8.4.2 for additional information and Section 7.6 for modified output logs.